 Why Are Boas So Big?

-Boas have healthy appetites, and their size and weight are highly dependent on their locality and the availability of food.
+Boas have healthy appetites, and their size and weight are dependent on where they live and the availability of food.

-Because of this fast process, boas can consume copious amounts of food, allowing them to grow much larger than most snakes.
+Because of this fast process, boas can consume copious amounts of food, allowing them to grow much larger than most species of snakes.

 What is the Biggest Boa Constrictor?